 Charles Owen Professor

-My research focuses on design theories, methodologies and tools that facilitate the development of interactive systems, products and services with convivial qualities as well as effective performance.
-The research interest goes across basic research in general design theory and methodology, development of design methods, tools and frameworks and application research for specific system development.
-With his long time multi-disciplinary experience in developing new areas and enhancing the quality of design research, he has been interested in developing research initiatives in new interdisciplinary areas as well as enhancing core areas of design theory and methodology.
+My research focuses on design theories, methodologies, and tools that facilitate the development of interactive systems, and products and services with convivial qualities and effective performance.
+I am investigating general design theory and methodology, the development of design methods, tools, and frameworks, and the application research for specific system development.
+After long time multi-disciplinary experience in developing new areas and enhancing the quality of design research, I have interest in developing research initiatives in new interdisciplinary areas as well as enhancing core areas of design theory and methodology.

-The recent funded projects involve research areas in robotics and information technology application to health/elderly care environments, systems concepts for future automotive systems, Ambient Interactive Systems, and context-sensitive service systems.
-The following list exemplifies current research topics of my research group and PhD dissertation topics:
+My recently funded projects involve robotics and information technology application to health/elderly care environments, systems concepts for future automotive systems, and context-sensitive service systems.
+The following list exemplifies current research topics and PhD dissertation topics: